Lepton polarization dependent angular observables and the polarization asymmetries in the four-fold $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi) \ell^+\ell^-$ decay: Phenomenological Analysis

-The values of the fit parameters and all the masses are used from \cite{Detmold:2016pkz}.
-To see the impact of the vector and axial vector NP WCs given in Eq. (\ref{Heff main}), we use the global fit data from Ref. \cite{Alguero:2023jeh}, and the best-fit values with $1\sigma$ intervals are summarized in Table \ref{tab:bestfitWC}.
-Here, we have selected only those NP scenarios that show relatively greater pull and are differentiable in the observables we have considered.
-For simplicity, we have renamed them as scenarios S1, S2, S3 and S4 in Table \ref{tab:bestfitWC}.
+To see the impact of the vector and axial vector NP WCs given in Eq. (\ref{Heff main}), we use the global fit data from Table 9 of Ref. \cite{Alguero:2023jeh}, and the best-fit values with $1\sigma$ intervals are summarized in Table \ref{tab:bestfitWC}.
+Here, we have selected only those NP scenarios that exhibit relatively greater pull \cite{Alguero:2023jeh}, are distinguishable in the observables we considered, and can be easily realized within specific NP models.
+For simplicity, we have renamed them as scenarios S1, S2, S3, and S4 in Table \ref{tab:bestfitWC}.
+The NP WCs in Eq. (\ref{Heff main}) are related to those in Table \ref{tab:bestfitWC} within the NP hypothesis that includes both LFU contributions (universal across lepton flavors) and LFUV contributions affecting muons only, i.e.,

+where the superscript ``U'' and ``V'' refer to the LFU and LFUV contribution, respectively, and $i=9, 10$.
+The selected NP scenarios can be realized mainly in $Z^{\prime}$ and leptoquark models.
+For instance, in the $Z^{\prime}$ extensions, S1 can emerge with both vector and axial couplings to muons, while S2 can be realized with pure vector NP couplings to muons.
+Additionally, S3 can be generated via off-shell photon penguins \cite{Crivellin:2018yvo} in a LQ model, while S4 can be generated in $Z^{\prime}$ model with vector couplings to muons and additional vector-like quarks with the quantum numbers of left-handed quarks doublets \cite{Bobeth:2016llm}.

 In the next step, with these input parameters, the task is to perform the phenomenological analysis of the above mentioned physical observables which correspond to the L, N and T polarization of a single lepton in the decay process \( \Lambda_b \to \Lambda(\to N\pi) \mu^+ \mu^- \).
 For all results, lepton is taken as the muon.
+Furthermore, we omit predictions in the intermediate $q^2$ region due to significant non-local hadronic effects, particularly from charmonium resonances such as $J/\psi$ and $\psi(2S)$.